-Archaeological Overview, the Permittee shall conduct an Archaeological Impact Assessment of the sites where disturbance is planned and shall submit a summary report to the Board and the Prince of Wales Northern Heritage Centre.
-Condition always used together with Archaeological Overview .
-90. Prior to any new land disturbance, the Permittee shall conduct an Archaeological Impact Assessment of the sites where disturbance is planned and shall submit a summary report to the Board and the Prince of Wales Northern Heritage Centre.
-AIA See rationale for Archaeological Overview, and: For larger projects with significant land disturbance (i.e. a mine site, road, etc.), it is often appropriate to require an Archaeological Impact Assessment prior to any disturbance, rather than only an Overview to determine high/low potential.
-91. 26(1)(k) Objects and Places of Recreational, Scenic, and Ecological Value 92.
-The Permittee shall not conduct any activity within [a buffer zone, e.g. 500 m from Jackfish lake, or predefined area, e.g. the Yellowknife River watershed] BUFFER / NO ACTIVITY The intent of this condition is to protect Habitat in sensitive locations or times of year, for example, related to vegetation, nesting or den areas, calving, incubation of eggs, and rearing of young.
+Impact Assessment of the sites where disturbance is planned and shall submit a summary report to the Board and the Prince of Wales Northern Heritage Centre. often appropriate to require an Archaeological Impact Assessment prior to any disturbance, rather than only an Overview to determine high/low potential.
+26(1)(k) Objects and Places of Recreational, Scenic, and Ecological Value 81.
+The Permittee shall not conduct any activity within .
+[A buffer zone, e.g. 500 m from Jackfish lake, or predefined area, e.g. the Yellowknife River watershed] BUFFER / NO ACTIVITY The intent of this condition is to protect Habitat in sensitive locations or times of year, for example, related to vegetation, nesting or den areas, calving, incubation of eggs, and rearing of young.
 The condition may also be used to limit or prevent impacts on important cultural, spiritual, recreational, and/or scenic values.
-93. 26(1)(/) Security Deposit 94.
+26(1)(/) Security Deposit 82.
 Prior to the commencement of the land-use operation, the Permittee shall deposit with the Minister a security deposit in the amount of \$ SECURITY DEPOSIT Security may be required by the Board and should be calculated based on the security spreadsheet formulas, which are intended to estimate the cost for a third party to access and restore the site if the Permittee abandons it (pursuant to MVLUR section 32).
-95. All costs to remediate the area under this Permit are the responsibility of the Permittee.
+83. All costs to remediate the area under this Permit are the responsibility of the Permittee.
 RESPONSIBILITY FOR REMEDIATION COSTS This condition is a basic statement of responsibility for costs to restore site.
 It is in accordance with MVLUR sections 29 (final clearance requirements) and 15 (restoration of Permit area).
-96. 26(1)(m) Fuel Storage

-97. The Permittee shall: CHECK FOR LEAKS The frequency of checks would be designated a) examine all Fuel Storage Containers and Tank for leaks a minimum [e.g. once per day]; and b) repair all leaks immediately. by an Inspector or Board staff on the basis of quantity of fuel, type of container (e.g. top-fed vs. bottom-fed Tanks), location, etc. The frequency of checks for Fuel Storage Tanks/containers that are in use should be more often than for stored fuel, since they may be more likely to have leaks (due to being attached to hoses/fittings, container being temporarily out of Secondary Containment, etc).
-For example, checks could be required once per month for stored fuel that is not in use and once per day or week for fuel that is in use.
-98. The Permittee shall not place any Fuel Storage Containers or Tanks within 100 metres of the Ordinary High Water Mark of any Watercourse, unless otherwise authorized in writing by an Inspector.
-FUEL NEAR WATER Inspector authorization as per MVLUR 6.
+26(1)( m ) Fuel Storage 84.
+The Permittee shall: a) examine all Fuel Storage Containers and Tank for leaks; and b) repair all leaks immediately.
+The Permittee shall place Fuel Storage Containers and or Tanks a minimum of 100 metres from the Ordinary High- Water Mark of any Watercourse, unless otherwise authorized in writing by an Inspector.
+REPAIR LEAKS FUEL STORAGE SETBACK The onus is on the Permittee to check the vessels for leaks at an interval that is appropriate for the type of operation and quantity of fuel on site, so to be compliant with the permit and other legislation, including ECCC Fuel Storage Regulations Inspector authorization as per MVLUR 6.
 The intent of this condition is to provide a buffer in order to prevent fuel spills from impacting surface water.
-This is consistent with MVLUR paragraph 6 (b); however, this condition is more protective since MVLUR only prohibits fuel within 100 metres of a Watercourse below its Ordinary High Water Mark.
+This is consistent with MVLUR paragraph 6 (b); however, this condition is more protective since MVLUR only prohibits fuel within 100 metres of a Watercourse below its Ordinary High-Water Mark.
 The Board, when considering the application, and an Inspector, during the operation, may authorize fuel storage within 100 metres of water under specific conditions (e.g. if moving fuel further poses a risk of leaks/spills, if there is a hill separating fuel from water, etc.).
-99. The Permittee shall ensure that all fuel caches have adequate Secondary Containment.
+86. The Permittee shall ensure that all fuel caches have adequate Secondary Containment.
 FUEL CACHE SECONDARY CONTAINMENT The intent of this condition is to ensure that fuel does not contaminate surrounding lands and waters.
 Containers may leak, so Secondary Containment is meant to contain any leaks and protect the environment while repairs and cleanup take place.
 Secondary Containment for large caches of fuel drums (e.g. 500) may be impractical; however, such large amounts of fuel should be stored in a proper storage tank, which must meet Environment Canada regulations.
 An Inspector will determine what is "adequate" for any given project based on the type and amount of fuel, terrain, location and layout of fuel caches, etc.